harsh-sankhe/Voice2English-Repo/Notes/Course1/C1Week3.md

 In a neural network, the output computation can be seen as **iterative applications of logistic regression** at each layer, including the output layer.

+---

 # Vectorizing Across Multiple Examples

+We majorly train our neural networks on multiple training examples at once (batch processing).
+To make this efficient, we vectorize the computations across all examples instead of processing one example at a time and using the loop structure

 ![Vectorization Across Examples](images/vectorizing.png)

+---

 # Activation Functions